 - We pick up inexpensive porcelain cups from supermarkets when we see them and never pay for than £1 for each of them.

 - Black and Red porcelain paint pen (Not a black Sharpie as this isn’t permanent)

 - porcelain paint

 How to make Reindeer Thumbprint Mugs

-Using a paintbrush apply a small coat of brown paint to your childs thumb, or if they are bigger they can do this themselves.
+Using a paintbrush apply a small coat of brown paint to your child’s thumb, or if they are bigger they can do this themselves.

 Continue to do this around all the cups and then leave 30 minutes to allow to dry.

 We then followed the instructions on the paint for baking the mugs so that they are dishwasher proof.
 We have mugs 5 years old that are still going strong.
 Make sure you add the date and your child’s name on the bottom.